 Yes!
 The shots can defend a pregnant mother and help protect her baby too.
-A recent study shows how.
-84% of babies who got very sick from COVID-19 were born to mothers who had not taken their COVID-19 shots.
+In one study, 84% of babies who got very sick from COVID-19 were born to mothers who had not taken their COVID-19 shots.

 Are the vaccines safe for children?
 What about myocarditis?